MortalWombat-repo/book-tool/README.md

 by default the language is set to english.

 Using the **book** with the option add will add the book to your database.
-It tracks various pieces of information such as: title, author, publisher, rating and the number of ratings.
+It tracks various pieces of information
+such as: title, author, publisher, rating and the number of ratings.
 `book "author" "title" "add"`

-Popular books often have different editions and it is difficult to find specific editions without an ISBN or a Dewey number.
+Popular books often have different editions and it is difficult
+to find specific editions without an ISBN or a Dewey number.
 Therefore an option to specify the max number of results is also available.
-It is limited to 40 entries because of the policy set by the information provider, but oftentimes that is more than enough.
+It is limited to 40 entries because of the policy set by the information provider,
+but oftentimes that is more than enough.
 By default without specifying the number yourself the results parameter is set to 10.
 `book "author" "title" "add" 10`

 **book** command is the most used command.
-Yet there are additional commands that you may use if you wish to browse.
+Yet there are additional commands that you may use if you wish to browse
+and try to search without having a specific book in mind.

 **title** command searches by the title name of the book.
 Usually titles have a lots of different editions.
 That is why title command also comes with the ability to choose the number of results that are displayed.
 The number of results by default is also 10.
 `title "Title of the book" 10`

 **author** command searches by the books by the name of the author. author command also comes with the ability to choose the number of results that are displayed.
 The number of results by default is also 10.
 `author "Author" 10`

 **view** command displays book information in your database.
 `view`

 **Installing Dependencies**